microsoft/Accera/docs/Tutorials/Hello_MatMul_GPU.md

 }
 ```

-The code above creates the `A`, `B`, and `C` matrices, and calls the function `hello_matmul_gpu` to perform MatMul.
+The above code creates the `A`, `B`, and `C` matrices and calls the function `hello_matmul_gpu` to perform MatMul.

-Now that we have written the code, we will compile and link it with the HAT package to create an executable.
-Save the file to your working directory, in the same location as `hello_matmul_gpu_generator.py` and the generated `*.hat` and object files.
+Now that we have the code, compile and link it with the HAT package to create an executable.
+Save the file to your working directory, in the exact location as `hello_matmul_gpu_generator.py` and the generated `*.hat` and object files.

 #### Build and run

 Accera includes a shared library that wraps the Vulkan APIs (`acc-vulkan-runtime-wrappers.so`, `acc-vulkan-runtime-wrappers.dll`, or `acc-vulkan-runtime-wrappers.dylib`).
-We will need to provide the path to this shared library when building and running the executable.
+We need to provide the path to this shared library when building and running the executable.

 Find the installed path to the "accera" package: